edamame-load-test/edamame-db-api/README.md

   - [x] `GET /tests` -> returns all the tests
   - [x] `POST /tests` -> creates a new test with either custom name or randomly generated name and script, and returns the test
   - [x] `GET /tests/:id` -> returns the metadata associated with a specific test
-  - [x] `PUT /tests/:id` -> allows user to change name of tests, and system can update start time, end time, and status
+  - [x] `PATCH /tests/:id` -> allows user to change some information about a test: its name, status, end time, and archive_id
   - [x] `DELETE /tests/:id` -> deletes a test, and associated metrics, from the db
+  - [x] `POST /tests/pg_dump/:testName ` -> sets up pg dump process by creating copy tables to store a single test's data at a time for a more manageable pg dump
 - ToDo Later:
-  - [ ]  provide an endpoint that should do a `pg_dump` to get all the data into an S3 bucket so we can take the whole system down.
   - [ ] provide an endpoint that accepts some kind of `sql` file and runs it against the db

 ## Routes